-- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
+- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
 The family deductible can be satisfied by one or more family members.
 The deductible applies to all benefits in this section. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for Network services and for coinsurance and amounts in excess of the Plan's allowance for Non-Network services. - The Non-Network benefits are the regular benefits of this Plan.
 Network benefits apply only when you use a Network provider.
 When a Network provider is not available, Non-Network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also, read Section 9 about coordinating benefits with Medicare and other coverage. - YOU MUST GET PREAUTHORIZATION FOR CERTAIN OUTPATIENT IMAGING PROCEDURES.
 FAILURE TO DO SO WILL RESULT IN A MINIMUM \$100 PENALTY PER OCCURRENCE.
 Please refer to the preauthorization procedures in Section 3.

-Benefits description You pay After the calendar year deductible Diagnostic and treatment services Professional services of physicians In a physician's office (this includes evaluation and management services related to chemotherapy, hemodialysis and radiation therapy) At home Office medical consultations Second surgical opinions provided in a physician's office Network: \$15 copayment per visit, including testing performed and billed in conjunction with the visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: See Prescription drug benefits , Section 5(f) for related drug coverage.
-Certain specialty drugs, oncology drugs and growth hormones require preauthorization; see Specialty drugs , page 71, and Other services under You need prior Plan approval for certain services on page 17.
-Christian Science practitioners Same as above Note: When you receive both a comprehensive preventive evaluation and management (E/M) service and a problem-oriented E/M service during the same office visit, the Plan's benefit is determined as follows: • For the comprehensive preventive care service: Network: the Plan's full allowance, orNon-Network: the Plan's full allowance For the problem-oriented service: Network: one-half of the Plan's allowance, unless the Network contract provides for a different amount Non-Network: one-half of the Plan's allowance Professional non-emergency services provided in a convenient care clinic (see Definitions , Section 10).
+Benefits description You pay After the calendar year deductible Diagnostic and treatment services Professional services of physicians In a physician's office (this includes evaluation and management services related to chemotherapy, hemodialysis and radiation therapy) At home Office medical consultations Second surgical opinions provided in a physician's office Note: See Prescription drug benefits, Section 5(f) for related drug coverage.
+Certain specialty drugs, oncology drugs and growth hormones require preauthorization; see Specialty drugs, page 73, and Other services under You need prior Plan approval for certain services on page 18.
+Network: \$15 copayment per visit, including testing performed and billed in conjunction with the visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: When you receive both a comprehensive preventive evaluation and management (E/M) service and a problem-oriented E/M service during the same office visit, the Plan's benefit is determined as follows: For the comprehensive preventive care service: Network: the Plan's full allowance, or Non-Network: the Plan's full allowance For the problem-oriented service: Network: one-half of the Plan's allowance, unless the Network contract provides for a different amount Non-Network: one-half of the Plan's allowance Professional non-emergency services provided in a convenient care clinic (see Definitions , Section 10).
 For services related to an accidental injury or medical emergency, see Section 5(d).
 Network: \$5 copayment per visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount